AndraxDev/speak-gpt/README.md

 > Why we obfuscate our code in production releases?
 >
-> Obfuscation and resources shrinking allows us to optimize app size, it performance and secure it against reverse engineering or tamper and make sure your credentials like API keys in a safe place..
+> Obfuscation and resources shrinking allows us to optimize app size, it performance and secure it against reverse engineering or tamper and make sure your credentials like API keys in a safe place.
 You can request an unobfuscated build or compile it by self to make sure our app is safe.

+> [!CAUTION]
+>
+> BE AWARE OF MALWARE.
+You are allowed to compile SpealGPT and modify it but be very careful when someone other offers you to install their build.
+Such build may contain malware.
+Official builds does not contain nay malware and are checked by more than 60 different antiviruses using VirusTotal.
+You can find VirusTotal report on each release page and compare the hash of the binary files.

 > Developer identity